5 weeks in Melbourne, Australia

 While studying in New Zealand, students will live in shared student housing near the Unitec University campus.

-The cost of living in Australia is similar to that of the United States, however the cost of living in New Zealand is lower than in the United States.
+The cost of living in Australia and New Zealand is lower than in the United States.

 Cultural Activities and Excursions: There will be pre-arranged fully inclusive tours during your stay, which may include: